 Very interesting stock, but we don’t really think of it as a ‘green’ stock.
 It’s impermeable to water, fantastic for freezer packaging and other uses where paper needs to withstand the elements.
 It’s got this soft, ‘buttery’ feel to it.
 No water (or trees, for that matter) is used for manufacturing it.
 That’s a huge advantage if you consider that the paper industry is one of the largest polluters of water in the world.

 Printing on Paper

-Books, brochures, curriculums, programs printed on high-content recycled stocks – for example, 100% post-consumer waste, sustainably manufactured using wind, solar, bio-fuel or low-impact hydro and Green-E Certified, Forest Stewardship Council (‘FSC’) or Sustainable Forestry Institute (‘SFI’) Certifed that the wood is coming from socially/responsibly managed forests and Made Carbon Neutral via buying carbon credits as offsets on the Chicago Energy Exchange.
+Soy ink printing on Books, brochures, curriculums, programs printed on high-content recycled stocks – for example, 100% post-consumer waste, sustainably manufactured using wind, solar, bio-fuel or low-impact hydro and Green-E Certified, Forest Stewardship Council (‘FSC’) or Sustainable Forestry Institute (‘SFI’) Certifed that the wood is coming from socially/responsibly managed forests and Made Carbon Neutral via buying carbon credits as offsets on the Chicago Energy Exchange.

-Hang-tags high-content recycled paper, hole punched and strung
+High-content recycled paper, hole punched and strung